Baked Southwestern Egg Rolls

 Instructions

-• Add the ground chicken to a medium nonstick sauté pan set over medium-low heat and cook it, breaking it apart with a spatula, until it is no longer pink.
+• To a large skillet set over medium heat, add the olive oil and ground turkey.
+Cook, breaking it apart with a spatula, until it is no longer pink, about 5 minutes.
 Add the garlic powder, ground cumin, chili powder, salt and pepper and cook, stirring, until combined.

 • Transfer the meat mixture to a large bowl then stir in the black beans, corn and cheese.